Linda Nosková: 2022: Major debut, top 100

-2023: Two top-10 wins & maiden WTA Tour final, top 40
+2023: WTA 500 final, top 50

-Nosková at the 2023 US Open.

 Ranked No. 102 at the start of the Adelaide International 1, she came through qualifying beating Anna Kalinskaya and Anastasia Potapova to make the main draw.
 In the first round, she beat world No. 8, Daria Kasatkina, to get her first top 10 win, and in the second, she beat fellow qualifier Claire Liu to make her first WTA 500 quarterfinal.
 She defeated two-time major champion and former world No. 1, Victoria Azarenka, in a three-set thriller in the quarterfinals, winning the final set tiebreak 8–6, after saving one match point.
 She then beat top seed and world No. 2, Ons Jabeur, to reach her first ever WTA Tour final which she lost to second seed Aryna Sabalenka, in straight sets.
 As a result, she moved close to 50 positions up in the rankings to No. 56.
 Despite being ranked well inside the top 100 by the start of the Australian Open, Nosková needed to play qualifying due to the sudden nature of her rise up the rankings.
 However, she lost in the first round of qualifying to world No. 192, Katherine Sebov.
 Nevertheless, she reached No. 50 in the rankings on 6 February 2023 becoming the youngest player in the top 50.

 At the Indian Wells Open, she reached the third round of a WTA 1000 for the first time in her debut at this level, defeating Irina-Camelia Begu and 31st seed Amanda Anisimova.
 Her run was ended by sixth seed Coco Gauff.

 At the Cincinnati Open, she also reached the third round defeating ninth seed Petra Kvitová en route, before losing to seventh seed Coco Gauff.